barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 that the currency will have the required network effect from day 1.
 Users would not feel the need of the off-ramp.
 Perhaps an "exit tax" might be another nudge to stay.

-The technical merits of the system have been eclipsed by the aggressive marketing blitz and the [subsequent][107] [regulatory][108] backlash.
+The technical merits of the system have been eclipsed by the aggressive marketing blitz focusing on *global currency* and the [subsequent][107] [regulatory][108] backlash.
 A global stable currency, takes away the [only thing][45] that makes a government, well... a government.
-At a time of geopolitical tensions, even before the Covid-19 [black swan][109].
+All this at a time of geopolitical tensions, even before the Covid-19 [black swan][109], this was not the right message.
 Why not baptize it as a remittance service, a digital IOU,... something fairly conspicuous, [woke-ish][110] and under the radar?
 Facebook already had the partnerships in place to make it a de facto global payments network overnight.